DeltaLima/make-debian-look-like-ubuntu/README.md

-Script for Installation of a Debian Gnome Desktop System, I like.
-Make the System Appeareance more "ubuntuuish".
+Script for setting up a Debian Gnome Desktop System, I like.
+Make the system appeareance more "ubuntuuish" for the executing user.
+With firefox flatpak as default browser for the user.

 After the first run of setup.sh, you have to reboot and re-run the script.